sarah-carretero/Pokemon/README.md

 ### Encapsulation

-The `pokemon` class stores its attributes as private fields and provides getter methods to access them.
+The `pokemon` class keeps its attributes private and provides getter methods to control access to the Pokémon's name and attacks.

 ### Inheritance

-The Pokémon types inherit from the abstract `pokemon` class:
+The Pokémon types inherit from the abstract `pokemon` class: pokemon
+  - agua
+  - fuego
+  - planta
+This allows the three Pokemon types to share common attributes defined in the parent class

 ### Abstraction

-`pokemon` is an abstract class that defines common behavior while requiring subclasses to implement methods
+`pokemon` is an abstract class that defines common attributes and behavior while requiring subclasses to implement specific methods such as `decirTipo()` and `getTipo()`.

 ### Polymorphism